canonical/kafka-operator/docs/how-to/h-enable-encryption.md

 Please refer to [this post](https://charmhub.io/topics/security-with-x-509-certificates) for an overview of the TLS certificates Providers charms and some guidance on how to choose the right charm for your use-case.

-## Enable TLS on Kafka and ZooKeeper
+## Relate the charms

+Now we need to add relation between a TLS certificates Provider charm and the Apache Kafka and Apache ZooKeper charms:

 ```
 juju relate <tls-certificates> zookeeper